 When was the last time you ordered something online?
 And what made you choose the retailer you did?
 Chances are, you made that choice because of one of the following:

 When was the last time you had a bad experience with an online retailer?
-Maybe you purchased a product that was of destitute quality; perhaps you had a terrible customer service experience.
+Maybe you purchased a product that was of very poor quality; perhaps you had a terrible customer service experience.
 You may have done any or all of the following:

 This type of buying behavior occurs millions of times every day.
-And it is a very different kind of purchasing because the consumer is totally in charge.
+And it is a very different type of buying, because the consumer is totally in charge.
 No salesperson is there to influence with a friendly demeanor, to cajole, and so forth.
-There are just the user and a screen and a colorful website that is attempting to influence him.
+There is just the consumer and a screen and a colorful website that is attempting to influence him.
 And that consumer has a “voice” online and can influence others, especially if his/her experience has been unsuccessful or downright bad.

 If your answer is to sell your product or service, you are dead wrong.
 Here is the correct answer:

 Notice that the word sell is absent from any of these purposes.
 The only thing that comes close is conversions, and they could be anything from signing up for a newsletter, to providing an email address, to taking a survey or poll, and, yes, ultimately to purchase.
 But you should always think of the purchase as a long way off.
 You have much to do before that.

 Remember this: The goal is not to make a sale today.
 The goal every day is to provide content that engages people and to keep your name in front of them.
 If you do this right and stop being a salesperson, then when it comes time for them to purchase the product or service you offer, they will choose you.
 You are building long-term relationships.

 Your highest priority is to establish a connection with your target audience and to keep that connection continually reinforced with the right content in the right places.
 In order to do that, you have to do several things.